 - Eye Exams: Diabetics should see an eye doctor at least annually.
 The exam should include having the eyes dilated.

 - Control Blood Sugar: Keeping blood sugar levels under control can reduce the risk of developing diabetic eye disease.

 - Control High Blood Pressure: Having high blood pressure can make some kinds of diabetic eye disease worse.

 Elder care can assist older adults with diabetes to manage the condition to lessen the chances of developing eye complications.
 Elder care providers can remind seniors to test their blood sugar and take medications.
 Elder care providers can also prepare healthy meals that help to control blood sugar and high blood pressure.
 If the older adult is unable to drive, an elder care provider can transport them to medical appointments, including for eye exams.

 The staff at Home Care Matters is available to talk with you and your family about all of your needs.
 Home Care Matters is a home care agency providing quality and affordable elder care in Oakwood, GA and the surrounding areas.
 Call (678) 828-2195 for more information.

-- Kidney Health Tips for Your Elderly Loved One - August 13, 2020
+- Activities You and Your Elderly Loved One Can Enjoy Together - October 1, 2020